Emsu/prophet/docs/index.rst

     backtest = prophet.run_backtest()
     print prophet.analyze_backtest(backtest)

-See the :ref:`quickstart` for a more thorough introduction.
+See the :ref:`tutorial` for a more thorough introduction.

 Features
 --------